 Please bring a photo ID with your date of birth.
 You will not be turned away if you don’t have ID.
 If you have health insurance, bring your insurance card.
 Please wear a short-sleeved shirt or clothing with sleeves that can be rolled up.

 ICHS is following the CDC and FDA recommendation to resume administration of the Johnson & Johnson COVID-19 vaccine.
-ICHS continues to work with public health and community partners to administer Moderna vaccines to protect patients and community members.
+ICHS also continues to work with public health and community partners to administer Moderna and Pfizer vaccines to protect patients and community members.

 Vaccine safety is a priority.
 All COVID-19 vaccines must go through a rigorous and multi-step testing and approval process before they can be used.
 They will only be approved if they pass safety and effectiveness standards.
 Many people took part in this testing to see how the vaccines offer protection to people of different ages, races and ethnicities, as well as those with different medical conditions.
 Vaccines will also be monitored for safety once they are given.